OBDS-Training/Help/content/en/docs/conda/environments/index.md

 ```

 ![Displaying the list of packages installed in the 'ccb_demo_env' environment after installing the packages 'python' and 'r-base'.](mamba-list-ccb_demo_env-installed.png)

+{{< alert icon="👉" text="Due to the considerable number of packges installed in the environment, the screenshot above only displays the first lines of output." />}}

 The Bash command `which` can also be used to verify that the `python` and `R`
 executable files are now available from within the Conda environment.